 Items of nominations

-- 1.To deliberate the selection of candidates of the Representative Directors;
+- 1.To deliberate the change of CEO and recommend the successor

-- 2.To deliberate the selection of candidates of the Directors;
+- 2.Election and resignation of candidates of the Representative Directors;

-- 3.To deliberate the selection of candidates of the Statutory Auditors;
+- 4.Election and resignation of candidates of the Statutory Auditors;

-- 4.To deliberate the matters concerning promotion and demotion of internal Directors and the Senior Management; and
+- 5.Promotion, demotion, election and resignation of internal Directors and the Senior Management;

-- 5.To deliberate the matters concerning the standard of independence of outside Directors and outside Statutory Auditors.
+- 6.To deliberate the matters concerning the standard of independence of outside Directors and outside Statutory Auditors; and

 Items of compensation

-- 1.To evaluate the performance of and to deliberate the matters concerning the amount of compensation for internal Directors and the Senior Management.
+- 3.To evaluate the performance of and to deliberate the matters concerning the amount of compensation for internal Directors (including the CEO) and the Senior Management.